-Nearly 5,000 jobs at risk as UK fashion chains face closure
+Over 4,700 jobs at risk as UK fashion chains seek rescue

 The administrators put in charge of the chains remain hopeful that a deal can be secured.

-“Jaeger and Peacocks are attractive brands that have suffered the well-known challenges that many retailers face at present,” said Tony Wright, joint administrator and a partner at insolvency firm FRP Advisory.
+“Jaeger and Peacocks are attractive brands that have suffered the well-known challenges that many retailers face at present,” said Tony Wright, joint administrator and a partner at business advisory firm FRP Advisory.
 “We are in advanced discussions with a number of parties and working hard to secure a future for both businesses.”

 Cardiff-based Peacocks operates 423 stores with 4,369 staff, while Jaeger runs 76 stores and concessions and employs 347 staff.